polqf/letswingle-web/docs/decisions.md

 ## D005: Contact Forms as the Conversion Mechanism

-**Decision:** Product pages for B2B offerings (Agencies, Atlas, White Label) use embedded contact forms as the primary conversion mechanism, rather than linking to external tools.
+**Decision:** Product pages for B2B offerings (Agencies hub, Pro, Atlas) use embedded contact forms as the primary conversion mechanism, rather than linking to external tools.

 **Rationale:**
 - Agencies should not be redirected away from the site to express interest.
 Every redirect is a drop-off risk.